wumm-project/Seminar-W21/2021-11-16/README.md

 ## Remarks

+The presentation and discussion focused on the technical dimension of agent-based systems, which is not surprising in the light of the existing literature on that topic.

+The focus was on agent-based systems in computer science, whereby the question arose as to which characteristics distinguish such systems in the spectrum of (distributed) component-based software architectures.
+If one analyses such software architectures in more detail, specifics are to be mentioned above all in the design of the communication concepts as well as the specific form of the persistence layer and thus in the management of decentralised states.
+With regard to the system concept developed in the seminar, however, this is a central challenge - systems are _indecomposable_ in their process dimension, which means that in most cases optimising the behaviour of the individual agents does not lead to an optimal overall system.
+Optimisation of the overall system requires corresponding system-global description forms and thus also a suitable global state management in the distributed system.
+There are enough conceptual approaches for this in computer science, how far they may be applied in each individual cases.
+This elementary insight of systemic modelling did not play a role in the preesentation and discussion.

+Agent-based systems thus model a basic assumption of the free market concept - the contract-based action of economic subjects as homines oeconomici optimising private benefits leads to an optimal overall economic system.
+The "blind hand of the market" and thus the "naturally" occurring economic processes (TRIZ Principle 25: By itself) lead "behind the market participants" in most cases to better results and are superior to regulatory interventions in these processes.
+This belief is in blatant contradiction not only to the importance of institutionalised procedures as pillar 2 in the 3-pillar concept of technology developed in the lecture, but also to all _practical_ efforts to standardise business processes, which were addressed in the two previous seminar presentations (APQC PCF and Business TRIZ).

+Agent-based approaches nevertheless represent an important field of gaining experience for precisely such institutionalisation processes, if the corresponding systems are regarded as developing systems that are still in an early phase of interaction networking.
+Digital agent-based systems are a particularly interesting field of experimentation in view of their easy modifiability, where gaming approaches have recently enjoyed particular popularity.

+However, these experiences only become interesting when they are (or can be) transferred to real-world multistakeholder systems.
+At the centre of corresponding institutionalisation processes is the genesis and consolidation of _system-global conceptual worlds_ to articulate and codify _global system states_, which transcend local beliefs as new, emergent _systemic qualities_.
+This process, which can still be controlled in the classical way within a company in the direction of a _corporate identity_ under tight strategic management, cannot be implemented in such a way in multi-stakeholder contexts.
+The identification of suitable concepts how such forms of cooperative action can be conceptually accompanied is the main concern of our seminar.

 ## From the Chat

 - The concept of agent is understood in a very technical way here.
 Is the